What to Plant For Fall

 • BEETS: Harvest occurs at 50-65 days.

-• CARROTS: Harvest after 55-70 days
+• CARROTS: Harvest after 55-70 days.

 • CAULIFLOWER: Ready for harvest in 55-60 days.

 Zones 5-7 thrive with some of the most nutritious vegetable options you can grow in the fall season.
-Start early so that you can enjoy your bounty in all your favorite recipes.
+Start early so you can enjoy your bounty in all your favorite recipes.

 Fall Planting for Spring Harvest

-To recap, Fall is a great time to plant many vegetables depending on your zone and weather conditions.
-Spring greens such as spinach, leaf lettuce, arugula, mustard greens, and mâche are great for fall planting because they require cooler soil for seed germination and they mature quickly.
+To recap, fall is a great time to plant many vegetables depending on your zone and weather conditions.
+Spring greens such as spinach, leaf lettuce, arugula, mustard greens, and mâche are great for fall planting because they require cooler soil for seed germination and mature quickly.
 Fast-growing root veggies such as radishes, beets, and turnips also thrive in cool conditions and take less than two months to mature.
 And remember, don’t count out your herbs.
-With the right conditions, like bringing them indoors, making sure they have enough light, and watering regularly, you will have herbs through the winter and into the spring for all the soups, holiday dishes, and gatherings.
+With the right conditions, like bringing them indoors, ensuring they have enough light, and watering regularly, you will have herbs through the winter and into the spring for all the soups, holiday dishes, and gatherings.

 More articles